INSPIRING ACTION, HOPE, AND A FUTURE

 Dooley admits that while some days in law enforcement are strenuous and difficult, they always seem to brighten up after he invests one hour a week with his student mentee.

-In this interview with Dena, Chief Dooley shares for other mentors that staying “others-focused” is a key way to combat being consumed with one’s own personal schedule, job demands, and a never-ending to-do list.
+In this interview with Dena, Chief Dooley shares with other mentors that staying “others-focused” is a key way to combat being consumed with one’s own personal schedule, job demands, and a never-ending to-do list.

 Dooley is married, a father of two boys and one girl, and resides in Midlothian.